 Rhyne et al. (2016) conducted a retrospective study of 121 adults using medical cannabis for migraine management, reporting a reduction in monthly migraine frequency from 10.4 to 4.6 attacks per month—a statistically and clinically significant reduction.
 Preventive use of cannabis was reported by a majority of patients, with a smaller proportion using it for acute migraine relief; inhaled cannabis was associated with the fastest onset of action.
 Despite the encouraging nature of these findings, the study's retrospective and observational design limits causal inference, and the absence of randomisation, placebo control, and standardised cannabinoid dosing represents significant methodological limitations.
 CBD, increasingly available as a non-intoxicating cannabis derivative, has demonstrated anti-inflammatory, antioxidant, and neuroprotective properties in preclinical studies relevant to migraine pathophysiology, including inhibition of TRPV1 receptors and attenuation of neuroinflammatory cascades, although well-designed clinical trials specifically in migraine populations remain limited (Greco et al., 2010).
 The legal and regulatory status of cannabis varies considerably across jurisdictions, constituting a practical barrier to both prescribing and research.

 6.7 Other Medicinal Plants of Therapeutic Interest

+Explore Ayush Research Portal ….include trails and studies mentioned there ….

 Beyond the principal botanical agents detailed above, several other medicinal plants and plant-derived compounds have been investigated for activity relevant to migraine pathophysiology, with varying degrees of pharmacological characterisation and clinical evidence.